 The EQLEF comb is a high-quality, handmade wood comb that features larger, coarse teeth on one side and smaller, fine teeth on the other.
 Made of sandalwood, the comb has a pleasant scent that is touted to help reduce stress and tension when used.
 Being made of wood, it doesn’t cause static like the plastic and metal combs we discussed previously.
-However, one major problem with this comb is that it’s more delicate than others on the market.
-Dropping it could cause the comb to shatter.
 To help protect your comb, it comes with a handy sheath to keep it safe from sun exposure, which can discolor and weaken the wood.

 This Leven Rose brand bamboo comb has large teeth with decent spacing and is meant primarily for long, thick beards.
 Like other wood combs, this one doesn’t produce static and is handcrafted for smooth use.
 The teeth are varied to allow for a little more versatility over other large-toothed combs, but users with shorter and thinner beards may still have difficulty.

 Though pocket-sized for your convenience, the Leven Wood comb is still somewhat larger than other pocket combs and offers a curved handle that is easier to hold.
 The bamboo comb has better durability ratings than the sandalwood comb but is also lighter and less of a burden to carry.